magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 You can publish Magic Apps and Functions in two ways:

-### Using an app like magicsandbox.Develop
+### Using an app like magicsandbox.Dev

-magicsandbox.Develop is a convenient way to create and publish Magic Apps.
+magicsandbox.Dev is a convenient way to create and publish Magic Apps.
 It handles the build process for you, provides a live preview so you can test your App as you develop, and includes a button for easy publishing.
-See [the magicsandbox.Develop documentation](todo) for more details.
+See [the magicsandbox.Dev documentation](todo) for more details.

 magicsandbox.PublishFunction is a simple interface for publishing Magic Functions.

-Behind the scenes, magicsandbox.Develop and magicsandbox.PublishFunction call [requestPublish](todo), which we'll cover later.
+Behind the scenes, magicsandbox.Dev and magicsandbox.PublishFunction call [requestPublish](todo), which we'll cover later.

 ### Making a POST request to magicsandbox.ai/publish